Campaigns

 Eventually, hours later than was planned, I was ushered into the judge’s office with the two officers that now knew me at my side but slightly behind me – presumably to ensure I did not attack the judge or his assistant or even my lawyer.
 After a short, bad-tempered discussion, we were ushered out again while the Judge prepared the indictment documents and those required for my release on bail.
 The bad temper was caused by the fact that he had slipped back onto the indictment notice a charge which I considered to have been already discharged by the UK courts.
 Once recalled into his office, I signed some papers and left with my guards and lawyer who warned me that it might take some time for me to actually get released out of the building.
 We said goodbye and planned for me to meet at his offices the following morning.

 The two officers then took me back down to the bowels of the building where the dregs of society were now even more numerous and presented me to the office with my release form.
 I waited for possibly an hour before my belongings were restored to me and another twenty minutes before an officer came to escort three of us out of the building through numerous corridors and security checks.
-My fellow prisoners being released remarked commented to our guard on what an unlikely criminal I was and laughed at themselves for having presumed that I was an employee of the French justice system.
+My fellow prisoners being released remarked to our guard on what an unlikely criminal I was and laughed at themselves for having presumed that I was an employee of the French justice system.

 I found myself outside in a sort of alleyway completely disoriented and wondering why this had all been necessary.
 The waste of resources was flagrant.
 Given constraints on public spending on both sides of the channel, what work did not get done while all these people were looking after me unnecessarily?